 If you take frequent car trips, add some warm blankets in the car, so your dog stays warm and comfortable on the road.
 It doesn’t hurt to throw on a sweater before hopping in the car, even if you don’t plan to take your dog outside.

-As you think of your dog’s comfort and warmth in winter, the sky’s the limit.
-If you like to pamper your pooch, it’s a great excuse to have some fun and build up his or her wardrobe with safe products.
-Always pay attention to your dog when outdoors in winter to make sure he or she is not getting too chilled.
+As you think of your dog’s comfort and warmth in winter, you have a lot of great options.
+If you like to pamper your pooch, it’s a great excuse to have some fun and build up an exciting wardrobe with safe products.
+Always pay attention to your dog when outdoors in winter to make sure it is not getting too chilled.
 Keep your dog warm, dry, and happy, and you can conquer the winter together—indoors and out.